• Skip to primary navigation

 Delicious.

-Copycat "Jammed Yam" stuffed with black beans
+Copycat "Jammed Yam" stuffed with black beans with spoon

 Once your black beans are prepared you can start baking your yams.